1957 Philippine general election

 Presidential, legislative and local elections were held on November 12, 1957 in the Philippines.
-Incumbent President Carlos P. Garcia won his opportunity to get a full term as President of the Philippines after the death of President Ramon Magsaysay in a plane crash in March 1957.
-His running mate, Senator Jose Laurel, Jr. lost to Pampanga Representative Diosdado Macapagal.
+Incumbent President Carlos P. Garcia won his opportunity to get a full term as President of the Philippines after the death of late President Ramon Magsaysay in a plane crash in March 1957.
+His running mate, Batangas Representative Jose Laurel, Jr. lost to Pampanga Representative Diosdado Macapagal.
 This was the first time in Philippine electoral history where a president was elected by a plurality and not majority, and in which the president and vice president came from different parties.